 William Sharpe, an economist and Nobel laureate devised CAPM for his 1970 book “Portfolio Theory and Capital Markets.”
 He notes that an individual investment contains two kinds of risk:

-- Systematic Risk: In other words, market risk that portfolio diversification can’t fix.
+- Systematic Risk: In other words, market risk that portfolio diversification can’t reduce.
 Interest rates, recessions, and wars are examples of systematic risks.

 - Unsystematic Risk: This “specific risk” relates to a specific company or industry.
 Strikes, mismanagement or shortage of a necessary component in the manufacturing process all qualify as unsystematic risk.

-The Capital Asset Pricing Model is important in the world of financial modeling for a few key reasons.
-Firstly, by helping investors calculate the expected return on an investment, it helps illustrate how sound a particular investment might be.
-Investors might use the CAPM for gauging their portfolio’s health and rebalancing, if necessary.
+The capital asset pricing model is important in the world of financial modeling for a few key reasons.
+Firstly, by helping investors calculate the expected return on an investment, it helps determine how appropriate a particular investment may be.
+Investors can use the CAPM for gauging their portfolio’s health and rebalancing, if necessary.

 Secondly, it’s a relatively simple formula that’s fairly easy to use.
-Additionally, the CAPM is an important tool for investors when it comes to accessing both risk—such as that associated with riskier investments—and reward.
+Additionally, the CAPM is an important tool for investors when it comes to accessing both risk and reward.
 It’s also one of the few formulas that accounts for systematic risk.

 That said, CAPM’s critics say it makes unrealistic assumptions.
 For instance, beta doesn’t acknowledge that price swings in either direction don’t hold equal risk.
 Also, using a particular period for risk assessment ignores that risk and returns don’t distribute evenly over time.